strangerstudios/pmpro-email-confirmation/readme.txt

 == Changelog ==

+= 0.6 - 2020-09-10 =
+* SECURITY: Escaped text on front-end.
+* BUG FIX: Fixed issue where manually added members were validated but treated as unvalidated members on the front-end.
+* BUG FIX: Fixed grammar (spacing) issue for the email confirmation message.
+* ENHANCEMENT: Added localization functionality, includes Afrikaans and English (UK) translations
+* ENHANCEMENT: Added new filters to handle validation redirects for logged-in and logged-out users: `pmproec_logged_in_validate_redirect` and `pmproec_logged_out_validate_redirect` respectively.
+* ENHANCEMENT: Added 'Resend Confirmation Email' to the Membership Account page.

 = .5 - 2018-09-13 =
 * ENHANCEMENT: Added filter pmproec_extra_query_args to allow developers to add extra query args to the email confirmation link.